-The proposal meeting is I hour in duration.
+The proposal meeting is 1 hour in duration.
 The Graduate Studies Representative is not required to attend the proposal meeting or vote on the proposal.
 During this time, the committee may ask you to defend decisions related to your proposed research question, methods, and/or data analysis plans.
 Committee members must report a decision to either pass, pass with revisions, or fail.
 The proposal is passed if the majority of the committee members vote to pass or pass with revisions-revisions may be requested to be reviewed by the committee before proceeding with the project.
-If you fail the proposal, it may be repeated on the recommendation of the degree program after 90 days, but it may not be taken more than 3 times (each time after the lapse of 90 days).
-Upon successful passing of the proposal, the advisor emails the Graduate Program Coordinator with the decision to pass and you can proceed with completing your dissertation.
+If you fail the proposal, it may be repeated on the recommendation of the degree program after 90 days; however, it may not be taken more than three times (each time after a 90-day lapse).
+Upon successful passing of the proposal, the advisor emails the Graduate Program Coordinator with the decision to pass, and you can proceed with completing your dissertation.
+A final approved copy of your proposal should be sent to the Graduate Program Coordinator to add to your file.